 TGbe editor: Please modify 8th paragraph in this subclause as shown below.

-An affiliated AP that is being removed may transmit BSS Transition Management Request frame(s) to notify of the termination of its BSS to associated non-AP STAs that support BTM and that are not affiliated with a
+An affiliated AP that is being removed (#20020)shall transmit BSS Transition Management Request frame(s) to notify of the termination of its BSS to associated non-MLD non-AP STAs that support BTM. (#20019)(19678)The BSS Transition Management Request frame(s) shall not be transmitted by other affiliated APs of the AP MLD.

-non-AP MLD or to notify of the termination of its BSS to non-AP MLDs that are associated with the AP

-MLD of the affiliated AP.
-If the BSS Transition Management Request frame(s) to notify of the termination

-of the BSS of an affiliated AP is individually addressed, then the BSS Transition Management Request frame(s) shall not be transmitted by other affiliated APs of the AP MLD.

 TGbe editor: Please add following paragraph in this subclause just after NOTE 3 (P514L25).

-.
+(#20022)An affiliated AP that is being removed should transmit a Disassociation frame to each associated non-MLD non-AP STA which do not support BTM after the affiliated AP is removed from the AP MLD.

 TGbe editor: Please modify paragraph on P514L59 in this subclause as shown below.

-At the TBTT indicated by the value of the AP Removal Timer subfield in transmitted Reconfiguration Multi-Link elements, the AP MLD shall disassociate a non-AP MLD if the link corresponding to the removed AP is the only setup link between the AP MLD and the non-AP MLD.
+At the TBTT indicated by the value of the AP Removal Timer subfield in transmitted Reconfiguration Multi-Link elements, the AP MLD shall (#19682)consider a non-AP MLD as disassociated if the link corresponding to the removed AP is the only setup link between the AP MLD and the non-AP MLD.

 TGbe editor: Please modify paragraph on P515L30 in this subclause as shown below.

-If an AP affiliated with an AP MLD is removed and if the link associated with the removed AP is one of the EMLSR links or the EMLMR links for one or more non-AP MLDs, then the AP MLD shall remove the corresponding link from the EMLSR links and/or EMLMR links (as applicable) of those non-AP MLDs.
+If an AP affiliated with an AP MLD is removed and if the link associated with the removed AP is one of the EMLSR links or the EMLMR links for one or more non-AP MLDs, (#19935)the AP MLD shall remove the corresponding link from the EMLSR links and/or EMLMR links (as applicable) of those non-AP MLDs.